berkeley-cdss/berkeley-class-site/docs/style-guide.md

 [Office Hours](https://calendar.google.com){: .btn .btn-officehours }
 [Extensions](https://forms.gle/){: .btn .btn-extensions }

-## Just the Docs Defaults
+## Just the Docs UI Components

-Just the Docs additionally has custom styling.
-[View the Documentation.](https://just-the-docs.com/docs/ui-components/) Not all elements may be accessible -- be sure to double check that all GitHub Actions pass after a commit!
+Just the Docs additionally has [UI components](https://just-the-docs.com/docs/ui-components/) you can use out of the box.
+Not all elements may be [accessible]({% link docs/a11y.md %}) -- be sure to double check that all [GitHub Actions]({% link docs/continuous-integration.md %}) pass after a commit!

 ## Note on Colors